openmultiplayer/omp-stdlib/documentation/readme-intermediate.md

 #include <open.mp>
 ```

 The only breaking change introduced by these new tags are on callbacks.
-For some reason tag mismatch warnings in function prototypes are an error, not a warning (probably because of code generation issues related to overloaded operators).
-The best way to deal with these is to ensure that the `public` part of the callback will compile regardless of tag settings by falling back to `_:` when none is specified:
+The best way to deal with these is to ensure that the `public` part of the callback will compile regardless of tag settings by falling back to `_:` when none is specified (which is fully backwards-compatible):

 ```pawn
 #if !defined SELECT_OBJECT